spektom/youtube-audio-bot/README.md

 Use `run.sh` to run the process.
 The script invokes `setup.sh` on the first run, if the Python environment is not prepared yet.

+It's advised to set up a supervisor daemon to handle the process lifetime.

+To install supervisor daemon, run: `sudo apt install supervisor`.
+Sample configuration can be found in file `supervisor.conf.template`.

 ## HTTP Endpoints

 ### Updating configuration